ipfs/specs/IPIP/0342-content-router-discovery.md

 1. When it needs to perform a content routing query, and has not successfully performed a sync in over a day.
-2. When it's auto-nat status indicates it is eligible to be a DHT server, and it has not successfully performed a synce in over a day.
+2. When it's auto-nat status indicates it is eligible to be a DHT server, and it has not successfully performed a sync in over a day.

 These parameters are also set through modeling.